PureGero/server-utils/README.md

 # server-utils
-MultiPaper-compatible utility commands to manage your Bukkit server
+MultiPaper-compatible utility commands to manage your Paper server